 Shopify and BigCommerce are the renowned leaders in the eCommerce niche.
 These popular website builders are quite expensive, but they provide the utmost range of options to clients aiming at effective business development and customer attraction.
 People willing to create large-scale websites frequently have to choose between these services, because they are considered the best in the market (even though, both of them have their nuances).

-Both platfroms are direct competitors and this is what makes their comparison so interesting, useful and, maybe, even unpredictable.
-It’s impossible to define the leader in BigCommerce vs Shopify test right from the start.
+Shopify and BigCommerce are direct competitors and this is what makes their comparison so interesting, useful and, maybe, even unpredictable.
+It’s impossible to define the leader, while testing the systems right from the start.
 So, let’s see what each of these services has to offer and which of them will prove to be the winner.

-Shopify.
-Despite the amazing functionality, the eCommerce software is easy to use for newbies and web design pros.
+Shopify is not the easiest software found out there, but it is still quite convenient and handy for everyone, irrespective of its impressive integrated functionality.
 The dashboard of the system is so understandable and convenient that it is impossible to get lost or spoil something here.
 Well-chosen dashboard fonts, minimalistic design and almost ideal hierarchy of sections make it possible to call this website builder convenient and pleasant to use.

 All the elements, sections and categories are on their places, while the detailed guide helps users explore the system with minimum effort and time investment.
 The tutorial will be of great help to users, who have never had any web design experience before yet face the need to get a decent eCommerce website.
 It will guide them through the major sections of the web development process, focusing the attention on the most important points.